Farva42/KlackEnder-Probe/README.md

 I recommend to use the Rev2!

-### Quick Overwiew:
+### Quick Overview:
 - Compatible with Marlin and Klipper.
 Firmware is provided.
 - Automatic docking and undocking of the probe.
-- Cuatom menu to control the probe.
+- Custom menu to control the probe.
 - Cheap way to get fast and accurate probing.
 - Easy to install, no soldering.
 - Works with all print surfaces